 Length of Efficacy | 1 month |

-Comfortis Chewable Tablets for Dogs and Cats are beef-flavored chewable tablet that is to be administered once per month.
-This tablet can be fed alongside the cat’s dinner so it is one of the most convenient types of oral medication.
-Comfortis is fast-acting and makes a great option for cats that are unable to tolerate topical solutions.
-The active ingredient, spinosad, begins working within 30 minutes of ingestion and kills 98 percent of adult fleas on cats within the first four hours.
+Comfortis Chewable Tablets for Dogs and Cats are beef-flavored chewable tablets that are to be administered once per month.
+This tablet can be fed alongside the cat’s dinner, so it is one of the most convenient types of oral medication.
+Comfortis is fast acting and makes a great option for cats that are unable to tolerate topical solutions.
+The active ingredient, spinosad, begins working within 30 minutes of ingestion and kills 98% of adult fleas on cats within the first 4 hours.

 While it is great for cats with sensitive skin, you may find that some cats will resist consuming a tablet, which could potentially make administering this medicine challenging for some.
 Comfortis is not safe for kittens younger than 14 weeks and is available through prescription only.